processing/p5.js/README.md

 Stewards are contributors that are particularly involved, familiar, or responsive to certain areas of the project.
 Their role is to help provide context and guidance to others working on p5.js.
 If you have a question about contributing to a particular area, you can tag the listed steward in an issue or pull request.
 They may also weigh in on feature requests and guide the overall direction of their area, with the input of the community.
 You can read more about the organization of the project at [contributor_docs/organization.md](https://github.com/processing/p5.js/blob/main/contributor_docs/organization.md), p5.js [Contributor Guidelines](https://github.com/processing/p5.js/blob/main/contributor_docs/contributor_guidelines.md), and p5.js [Steward Guidelines](https://github.com/processing/p5.js/blob/main/contributor_docs/steward_guidelines.md).

 Anyone interested can volunteer to be a steward!
 There are no specific requirements for expertise, just an interest in actively learning and participating.
-If you’re familiar with one or more parts of this project, open an issue to volunteer as a steward!
+If you’re familiar with or interested in actively learning and participating in some of p5.js areas below, please reply to [this issue](https://github.com/processing/p5.js/issues/5719) mentioning which area(s) you are interested to volunteer as a steward! 👋👋👋

 * [@qianqianye](https://github.com/qianqianye) - p5.js Project Lead
 * [@outofambit](https://github.com/outofambit) - p5.js Mentor